Suede

 1970: ALONG CAME CLYDE AND SUEDE

-When CLYDE arrived, he made his presence known, on and off the court.
-In 1971, PUMA signed an endorsement agreement with Walt “CLYDE” Frazier.
-He wanted a low style to play in and wanted to wear a new colorway in every game (allegedly over 390 different colors were used).
-This was the reason why the shoe was made out of SUEDE leather, so that it was easier to dye.
-With his name emblazoned across the shoe, the “CRACK” was therefore called “CLYDE”.
+When Clyde arrived on the scene, he made his presence known on and off the court.
+In 1971, PUMA signed an endorsement agreement with basketball star Walt “Clyde” Frazier.
+He wanted a low shoe style to play in, with a new colourway for every game.
+It is alleged over 390 colours were used!
+Because of this, the shoe was made out of SUEDE leather so it was easier to dye.
+With his name emblazoned across the shoe, the “CRACK” therefore became known as the “CLYDE”.

-Frazier had a contract with a US distributor, which is why the “CLYDE” was only available in the US until the end of the 1970s.
-After the contract with Frazier had ended, the shoe was included in the international collection, but had to be renamed because PUMA did not have any rights for the name “CLYDE”.
-The shoe was then called “SUEDE”.
+At the time, Frazier had a contract with a US distributor and the “CLYDE” was therefore only available in the US until the end of the 1970s.
+Once the contract with Frazier ended, the shoe was included in PUMA’s international collection with a new name.
+PUMA did not have rights to the name “CLYDE”, and thus the name “SUEDE” was born.

 1980: HERE COMES THE BREAK

 When rap, breakdancing, graffiti, and turntablism came together to form the groundbreaking new genre that was hip-hop, the PUMA SUEDE appeared to have been subconsciously designed decades prior with the aesthetic requirements of its devotees in mind.
-Most significantly, internationally revered b-boy crews and hip-hop zeitgeists the New York City Breakers and Rocksteady Crew quickly adopted the PUMA SUEDE as their very own pro model, swearing by its perfectly malleable outsole and infinitely accommodating SUEDE upper.
+Internationally renowned b-boy crews and hip-hop zeitgeists the New York City Breakers and Rocksteady Crew quickly adopted the PUMA SUEDE as their very own professional model, swearing by its perfectly malleable outsole and infinitely accommodating SUEDE upper.

-With breakdancing's unofficial spokespeople selflessly promoting PUMA through channels considered unanimously unreachable by lesser footwear manufacturers and companies looking to capitalize on those 'funky fresh breakdance guys,ʼ the PUMA SUEDE's marriage with hip-hop became the final element in solidifying its status as a certified 'street' shoe.
+With break-dancers unofficially promoting PUMA through unconventional channels considered unreachable by lesser footwear manufacturers looking to capitalise on that market, PUMA SUEDE’s marriage with hip-hop became the final element in solidifying its status as a certified ‘street’ shoe.

 THE STATES, IN THE UK

-In the beginning of the 1990s, PUMA UK renamed the SUEDE in their market to “STATES.”
-Initially the shoe was not sold in Britain – it was hard to find but its status amongst the NYC hip-hop community made it a hot commodity that people were shipping over to the UK.
-When it finally arrived for sale, they felt SUEDE was not an appropriate name for a shoe, and as they linked the origin of the shoe to the hip-hop scene in the US, the shoe was named “STATES.”
+At the beginning of the 1990s, PUMA UK renamed the SUEDE in their market to “STATES”.
+Initially, the shoe was not sold in Britain: the shoe was hard to find, but its status amongst the NYC hip-hop community made it a hot commodity that people started to ship over to the UK.
+When the shoe finally arrived to be sold, it was believed SUEDE was not an appropriate name for a shoe.
+Rather, they linked the origin of the shoe to the hip-hop scene in the US and therefore renamed the shoe “STATES”.

 SKATEBOARD CULTURE

-By the late '80s, another widely adored subculture was enjoying a historic teething stage of its own, the re-birth of skateboarding.
-Looking to separate itself from the bulky pads and sweat-drenched helmets bound to its surfing roots, skateboarding, with a newfound hip-hop influence, took to the streets.
-With the change in tide came the demand for a durable, versatile, and comfortable skate shoe and of course, waiting at the other end of skateboarding's identity splice was the PUMA SUEDE's compliant upper, sturdy midsole, and unrestricted color palette.
-Once a gain PUMA's soothsayer silhouette casually strode into an integral era and the SUEDE was soon contributing to bailed kickflips and casper slides all over the world.
+In the late ‘80s, another widely adored subculture was also reborn: skateboarding.
+Looking to separate itself from the bulky pads and sweat-drenched helmets bound to its surfing roots, skateboarding – with a newfound hip-hop influence – took to the streets.
+With this change came a demand for a more durable, versatile and comfortable skate shoe.
+Waiting to claim this place was the PUMA SUEDE’s compliant upper, sturdy midsole and unrestricted colour palette.
+Once again, the shoe casually strode into an integral era and was soon contributing to bailed kickflips and casper slides all over the world.

-For the next 30 years, PUMA's most iconic model remained relatively unchanged.
-That is not to say its classic formstrip and spacious panels have not been tinkered with - the PUMA SUEDE has dipped its roomy toe-box in a multitude of materials, including leather, canvas, hemp, snakeskin, wool, and denim, all of which have complimented one of the most voluminous colorway libraries in footwear history.
+For the next 30 years, PUMA’s most iconic model remained relatively unchanged.
+That is not to say its classic formstrip and spacious panels have not undergone some changes.
+The PUMA SUEDE has dipped its roomy toe-box in a multitude of materials, including leather, canvas, hemp, snakeskin, wool and denim – all of which have complimented one of the most voluminous colourway libraries in footwear history.

-In 2018, for the 50th anniversary of the SUEDE, PUMA issued over 37 exclusive SUEDEs to celebrate the iconic shoe.
-These included joint designs with different partners from the worlds of fashion, music, and culture as well as seasonal packs created by PUMAʼs designers.
+For the 50th anniversary of the SUEDE in 2018, PUMA issues over 37 exclusive SUEDEs to celebrate the iconic shoe.
+These included joint designs with different partners from the world of fashion, music and culture as well as seasonal packs created by PUMA’s designers.

 CELEBRATING LEGACY WITH TOMMIE SMITH

-In 2020, to celebrate the continued legacy and history of the shoe, PUMA issued a special limited-edition SUEDE; the pairs were created to celebrate the continued legacy of both Tommie Smith and the SUEDE.
-Only 307 numbered pairs were created – an homage to Tommieʼs Olympic number.
+To celebrate the continued legacy and history of the shoe, PUMA isues a special limited-edition SUEDE in 2020.
+The pairs were created to celebrate the continued legacy of both Tommie Smith and the SUEDE.
+Only 307 numbered pairs were created in homage to Tommie’s Olympic number.

-Crafted with premium Italian leather, this timeless pair is made to last a lifetime – because true classics are For All Time.
+Crafted with premium Italian leather, this timeless pair was made to last a lifetime – because true classics are For All Time.